lmccalman/spacerace/README.md

 The server implements drag, and simple collision physics with friction.

-Ships are radius 1 game unit about their center.
-Thus they will collide with each other when their centers are 2 game units apart, or with barriers when the center is 1 unit from a boundary.
+Ships are radius 10 game units about their center.
+Thus they will collide with each other when their centers are 20 game units apart, or with barriers when the center is 10 units from a boundary.
 Collisions are implemented in simulation by applying elastic forces.

 Upon colliding, ships also experience surface friction.
 Depending on the